muhrin/milad/README.rst

 Code examples will be coming soon!

+To find out more check out the paper:

+Uhrin, M. (2021).
+Through the eyes of a descriptor: Constructing complete, invertible, descriptions of atomic environments, `arXiv:2104.09319 <https://arxiv.org/abs/2104.09319>`_.

 Contact martin [at] digitalbaker.net for more details.

 MILAD is FOSS, under the GPLv3 license.